 Simpson, like his American counterparts, used to take part in Ether and chloroform frolics.
 Simpson lived in a time when most gentry were Church believers or supporters.
 It was difficult at that time to explain the need of pain relief during childbirth as the punishment for the original sin was seen as being compromised by man.
-The pastor at the time would quote the book of Genesis which states to the woman he said, I will greatly increase your pains in childbearing; with pain you will give birth to children.
-Your desire will be for your husband, and he will rule over you.
-199
+The pastor at the time would quote the book of Genesis which states to the woman he said:

+“I will greatly increase your pains in childbearing; with pain you will give birth to children.
+Your desire will be for your husband, and he will rule over you.”198

 It was Simpson who quietened these religious voices by reminding them that anaesthesia was inspired by God.

 “So the Lord God caused the man to fall into a deep sleep; and while he was sleeping, he took one of the man’s ribs and closed up the place with flesh.
-“5
+“4

 Simpson however failed to recognise the dangers associated with chloroform.
 James Young Simpson was born the son of a baker, was the first medical man to be knighted for services to medicine.